sarim705/Admin-Portal/README.md

 # Admin-Portal

-Admin-Portal is a user management application built with React.js and Material-UI.
+Admin-Portal is a user management application built with React, Material-UI and Node.js.
 It fetches users/employees data from a remote API and allows for operations such as searching, editing, deleting, and pagination of user records.

 ## Features